Skip to content Skip to footer

 Push-broom hyperspectral cameras are line-scan cameras that project a straight line of image information through a dispersing system, typically an imaging spectrograph.
 One dimension of the sensor corresponds to the position on the scanned line, while the other represents the wavelength.
 This way, a spectrum is recorded directly for each point on the scanned line.
 Push-broom cameras are free from measurement errors caused by fast moving objects, making them ideal for continuous processes and continuous image streams.
 Push-broom imagers are the hyperspectral system predominantly used in sensor-based sorting, inline monitoring and analysis.

-EVK HELIOS cameras are push-broom hyperspectral cameras that allow for high speeds and real-time measurements, as well as real-time chemometric data evaluation.
+EVK HELIOS cameras are push-broom hyperpsectral cameras that enable high speeds and real-time measurements as well as chemometric evaluations of the data in real time.
 Thanks to these cameras it`s possible to make process decisions based on the chemical properties of fast-moving objects in real time.

 The Structure of a Push-Broom Hyperspectral Camera